ukaea/PROCESS/documentation/proc-pages/fusion-devices/inertial.md

 # Inertial Fusion Energy Model

-As well as magnetic confinement devices, `PROCESS` has the ability to model inertial fusion plants, in which a laser or ion beam is used to ignite a target pellet containing the fusion fuel.
+As well as magnetic confinement devices, `PROCESS` has the ability to model inertial fusion plants, in which a laser or ion beam is used to i_ignited a target pellet containing the fusion fuel.

 To activate the inertial fusion energy (IFE) coding, it is necessary to create a file `device.dat`, containing the single character 3 in the first row, in the working directory.
 This has the effect of setting the internally-used switch `ife = 1`.
 If the file is absent, or its first character is set to something other than 3, the IFE model is not used, and `ife` is set to 0.